triadtitans/seminar_rigid_body_methods/livensprinciple.md

 $$
 This definition obviously requires that the map $v \mapsto p(q,v)$ is invertible for every $q\in\mathcal{Q}$.
 Such an inverse assigns a velocity $v$ to a pair of position and conjugate moment and is called Legendre transform.
-{cite}`hairer{p.p.
-181, 182}`.
+(See the section on the mass matrix){cite}`hairer{p.p.
+181, 182}`
 Having conjugate momenta to our disposal, we can formulate Hamilton's canonical equation of motion:

 $$
     \dot{p} = -\frac{\partial H}{\partial q}(p,q) \quad
     \dot{q} = \frac{\partial H}{\partial p}(p,q)
 $$
-It can be shown {cite}`{and is in}hairer` that these equations are equivalent to the now already familiar Euler-lagrange equation.
+It can be shown {cite}`{and is in}hairer` that these equations are equivalent to the now already familiar Euler-Lagrange equation.

-As we discuss the Livens principle these conjugate momenta will resurface.
-But before that we have to adjust our theory a little bit in order to accommodate constrained systems.
-Untial now the configuration space $\mathcal{Q}$ was always choosen minimally, this means that postion, velocity and conjugate moment all live in the same space $\mathcal{Q}$.
+As we discuss the Livens principle, these conjugate momenta will resurface.
+But before that, we have to adjust our theory a little bit in order to accommodate constrained systems.
+Until now, the configuration space $\mathcal{Q}$ was always chosen minimally.
+This means that positions, velocities and conjugate momenta all live in the same space $\mathcal{Q}$.
 However, if the coordinates are not minimal, this is generally not the case.

 ## Configuration Manifold $\mathcal{Q}$

-The mechanical system we are modelling consists of $N$ rigid bodies, each having 6 degrees of freedom.
-The 3 cartesian coordinates and the three axes of rotation respectively.
+The mechanical system we are modelling consists of $N$ rigid bodies, each having 6 degrees of freedom; the three cartesian coordinates and the three axes of rotation respectively.
 This would suggest the following minimal configuration space

 $$
     \mathcal{Q_{\text{min}}} = \mathbb{R}^{6N}.
 $$

 But in these minimal coordinates, the rotation of a body is rather hard to work with.
-It would be preferable if the rotation was represented as a matrix $B\in\mathbb{R}^{3\times3}$.
-As in
+It would be preferable if the rotation was represented as a matrix $B\in\mathbb{R}^{3\times3}$:

 $$
     \tilde{\mathcal{Q}} = (\mathbb{R}^{3}\times\mathbb{R}^{3\times3})^N.